DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 - If a spider was to spawn on top of the boulder, it will just go in the reverse direction
 - The Spider will break out of its cycle if the player is using the invincivility potion, and will resume the cycle once the invincivility potion is used
 - Spider cannot go through portals
+- If a spider were to spawn on the same position as a boulder, it is able to move out of it on the next tick, however, will not be able to move back into it.

 loadGame